 Online Criminal Justice majors are required to complete the following core courses with a minimum 2.0 grade.

 NOTE: Please refer to the course grid above to see when each course is offered.

 - T CRIM 225: Diversity and Social Justice in Criminology (5)

-- T CRIM 361: Addictions and Mental Illness in the Criminal Justice System (5)
+- T CRIM 361: Mental Health, Substance Use and the Criminal Justice System (5)

 - TSOCWF 390: Introduction to Social Welfare Research (5) *